 It's important to take care of yourself.
 There are a number of valuable online resources that you can use for relaxation and stress reduction.

-Learn how stress impacts your health and life, as well as some self-help strategies for managing it through the PSU Student Affairs EDGE online workshop (requires a PSU log-in).
+Learn how stress impacts your health and life, as well as some self-help strategies for managing it through the PSU Student Affairs EDGE online workshop.
 Check out other stress management resources available, including a guided program called Stress Recess.
 There are also a number of relaxation, visualization, and mindfulness resources at the Mind Body Spa.
 You can also download mindfulness meditations here.
 If winter has got you down and you need an upbeat song to listen to, check this out.

 Sexual Assault and Relationship Violence Hotline